isaacnmm/pestpolicy-hugo2XX/content/posts/best-mini-trampoline-for-kids/index.md

 Generally, spring-based trampolines are not ideal when it comes to safety because of the risk of falling on the springs while jumping.
 However, most trampolines come with durable spring cover to curb this issue.

-Check out this article about [Springfree Trampoline vs. Regular Trampoline](https://pestpolicy.com/springfree-trampoline-vs-regular/) and become more informed.
+Check out this article about [Springfree Trampoline vs. Regular Trampoline](https://pestpolicy.com/springfree-trampoline-vs-regular/)and become more informed.

 ###  4. Trampoline Ground Height